ITNaveen/Terraform-NT/base/remote-state.md

   }
 }

-with encryption -
-terraform {
-  backend "s3" {
-    bucket         = "my-terraform-state-bucket-7f0ee9229532"
-    key            = "terraform/state"
-    region         = "us-east-1"
-    encrypt     = true
-    dynamodb_table = "my-lock-table"
-}
-}

 then -
-terraform init  - we will see option to copy state file from local to s3 as we already have state file in local.
+terraform init -migrate-state - we will see option to copy state file from local to s3 as we already have state file in local.
 Then remove local state file.
 terraform apply will now lock state file in S3 and pull it down to memory.